Ivan Yates: Business career

 Yates was the chairman and managing director of Celtic Bookmakers, an Irish chain of betting shops, and expanded the company from its Wexford base to a chain of 64 shops around the country at its peak.
 On 4 January 2011, it was announced that the company had gone into receivership.

 He headed a group of bookmakers in a court case against the British Horseracing Board (BHB) over fees for licences to access a racing information database in 2005.
 The issue was resolved in the High Court with the termination of the BHB's licence agreement and a payment of €300,000 to the bookmakers, who were reported to have access to the BHB's former database until 9 January 2006.

 In 2011, he described the Irish bankruptcy process as "purgatory", and publicly announced that he was contemplating moving to the UK to avail of the British bankruptcy process.

 On 21 August 2012, the High Court in Dublin dismissed an attempt by Allied Irish Banks to have him declared bankrupt.

 In September 2013, it was announced that Yates was discharged from bankruptcy, having fulfilled the requirements set down by Swansea County Court, where he made his application for personal insolvency on 24 August 2012.

 Media work

 Yates co-presented the Newstalk breakfast show from 2009, firstly with Claire Byrne and subsequently with Chris Donoghue.
 On 23 March 2012, he announced he would be leaving both the station and his column in the Irish Examiner with effect from 6 April 2012, to concentrate on his personal finances.
 He also presented Tonight with Vincent Browne on TV3 during summer 2011.

 He returned to Newstalk in September 2013, once again co-presenting the breakfast show with Chris Donoghue.

 Yates is a regular conference speaker, motivational speaker and MC at business events in Ireland.
+He is a client of Noel Kelly, of NK Management.

-He co-hosted The Tonight Show on TV3 and presented The Hard Shoulder on Newstalk until his retirement from broadcasting in July 2020.
+Yates co-hosted The Tonight Show on TV3 and presented The Hard Shoulder on Newstalk until his retirement from broadcasting in July 2020.
 Kieran Cuddihy replaced Yates as the host of The Hard Shoulder in September 2020.
+In 2025 Yates was dropped from the Path to Power podcast which he had co-hosted with Matt Cooper, this occurred after revelations that Yates had couched the Fianna Fáil candidate, Jim Gavin, in that years presidential election.
+Yates never disclosed this to his audience, his co-host, or the producers of the podcast.

+Path to Power podcast

+In December 2023, Yates began appearing on the political analysis podcast Path to Power alongside journalist Matt Cooper.